parkermac/LO/daymovie/README.md

 - [plot name]\_[domain]\_[variable name]\_[top or bottom] = (*)

-If you just make a snapshot the output is a plot on your screen, but if you are making a movie (the standard use case) then the output goes to:
+If you just make a snapshot the output is a png in LO_output/plots, but if you are making a movie (the standard use case) then the output goes to:

 - LO_output/daymovie/[gtagex]/(*)/movie.mp4